Dear Members of Council:

 Congratulations to newly elected Council members, and welcome back to returning members!
 Community Cycles, Boulder’s non-profit bicycle co-op and transportation advocacy organization, looks forward to working with each of you.

-This is an exciting time for transportation in the city of Boulder and while we face many challenges, we are also excited about new leadership in the Transportation Department and are thankful Council and staff seem ready to thoughtfully address challenges with pragmatism and innovation.
+This is an exciting time for transportation in the city of Boulder and while we face many challenges, we are also excited and thankful that Council and staff are ready to thoughtfully address these challenges with pragmatism, innovation, and energy.

 Community Cycles Advocacy Committee